aaronperkins/bt-nes-advantage/README.md

    ```

 3. **Open the Project in PlatformIO**
-   - In VSCode with PlatformIO extension, select "Open Project" and choose the `src` folder
+   - In VSCode with PlatformIO extension, select "Open Project" and choose the `firmware` folder
    - Or from the command line:
      ```bash
-     cd src
+     cd firmware
      pio project init
      ```